Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Introduction

 To bridge this gap, in this paper, we propose a novel method named \textbf{Co}mprehending \textbf{K}nowledge \textbf{G}raphs with \textbf{La}rge Language Models for Recommendation (\textbf{CoLaKG}).
-The core idea is to leverage LLMs for understanding the semantic and structural information of KGs to enhance the representation learning of users and items.
-Our method comprises two stages: \begin{itemize}[leftmargin=1em,itemsep=0pt,topsep=0pt,parsep=0pt] \item \textit{Comprehending KGs with LLMs.} As LLMs cannot directly process graph-structured data, we first transform the KG into the text format.
-Given the impracticality and redundancy of inputting the entire KG into LLMs, we propose extracting subgraphs corresponding to each item and converting these item-centered subgraphs into text.
-Next, we carefully design prompts to leverage the extensive knowledge and reasoning capabilities of LLMs to fully understand, complete, and refine the local KG, thereby generating a comprehensive understanding of these subgraphs.
-Then, a pre-trained text embedding model is used to obtain semantic embeddings of these generated texts.
-In addition to local KG information, we construct an item-item graph based on these semantic embeddings, where the relationship between two items corresponds to their semantic similarity.
-This approach effectively leverages global KG information, facilitating the capture of high-order semantic associations between items. \item \textit{Incorporating semantic embeddings into the recommendation model.} Our objective is to integrate semantic embeddings with the ID embeddings of the recommendation model, thereby leveraging both collaborative signals and semantic information from the KG.
-Since semantic and ID embeddings originate from different modalities and typically have different dimensions, we design an adapter to map the semantic embeddings to align with the item ID embedding space and then employ a simple method to fuse the embeddings from both modalities.
-Additionally, to capture high-order semantic associations of items within the KG, we enhance the representations by aggregating the representations of semantically related items.
-Finally, the learned representations are used for prediction.
+The core idea is to leverage LLMs for understanding the semantic and structural information of KGs to enhance the representation learning of items and users.
+Our method comprises two stages: i) \textit{Comprehending KGs with LLMs.} Given the impracticality of inputting the entire KG into an LLM, CoLaKG leverages KG information by two components: a \textbf{Local KG Comprehension} module which involves extracting item-centered KG subgraphs for analysis by LLMs, and a \textbf{Retrieval-based Global KG Utilization} module which retrieves semantically related items from the entire KG to effectively leverage global KG information. ii) \textit{Incorporating semantic embeddings into the recommendation model.} This stage integrates the semantic embeddings of KGs with the ID embeddings, thereby leveraging both collaborative signals and semantic information.
+First, we align and fuse the item ID representations with the item-centered KG subgraph representations.
+Then, we employ a retrieval-augmented representation method to further enhance item representations with semantically similar neighbors from the entire KG.

-\end{itemize} It is important to note that these two stages are decoupled, meaning that our model does not involve LLM inference during the recommendation process.
-This decoupling allows our model to be effectively applied in real-world recommendation scenarios.
+It is important to note that these two stages are decoupled, meaning that our method does not involve LLM inference during the recommendation process.
+This allows our method to be efficiently applied in real-world recommendation scenarios.